 For a WordPress theme, Divi offers incredible value.
 It has been an absolute game changer for my business, my clients, and my students.

-With the 30 day guarantee from Elegant Themes, you can try Divi without any risk, and this link will give you a 10% discount on the Divi theme.
+With the 30 day guarantee from Elegant Themes, you can try it without any risk, and with a 10% discount.

 Drawbacks of Divi

-As with anything, there are some limitations to Divi’s perfection, and you’ll need to consider these carefully when you’re making the choice about whether to purchase Divi.
+As with anything, there are some limitations to Divi’s perfection, and you’ll need to consider these carefully when you’re making the choice about whether to purchase or not.

 Here are some of the most common concerns that users experience with Divi.